Go Homemove to the page

 The Webflow Marketplace has a growing healthcare section, but quality varies more here than in most categories.
 Some templates are purpose-built for healthcare with proper credential, service, and patient-flow structures.
 Others are generic business templates with a medical colour palette applied.

 Before buying any marketplace healthcare template, check three things specifically: whether the team page has dedicated space for individual clinician credentials and photos, whether individual specialty or condition pages exist in the CMS, and whether the blog section is structured for patient education content rather than generic news.
-Templates missing these structures will require significant custom development to add them after purchase.

 Best for: Practices with tight budgets who are willing to invest time evaluating live previews carefully before committing.